Another Way Is Possible

 Campaigns

 #ShiftThePower is more than a hashtag.
-People and organisations within the movement have come together to collaborate and elevate each other’s voices on system wide issues in the form of global campaigns.
-Reach out us via [email protected] tel us know about your campaign and how we can collaborate.
+People and organizations within the movement have come together to collaborate and elevate each other’s voices on system wide issues in the form of global campaigns.
+Reach out us via [email protected] to let us know about your campaign and how we can collaborate.

 Previous campaigns: